-The story that I am sharing below was sent to me by the author back in July and I am not going to lie, it took me weeks to finally sit down and read it.
+The story that I am sharing below was sent to me by the author back in July, and I am not going to lie; it took me weeks to finally sit down and read it.
 But friends, once I did, I knew I had to share it with you.
 Because while we may have never met, I consider you my closest friends.
 Friends whom I want to uplift, support, and encourage.
-This is undoubtedly a story that while it has so much heartache and disappointments, it is still filled with so much hope for brighter tomorrows.
-My prayer is that as you read the words she has written from her heart, you will find strength to keep persevering despite the obstacles and faith to keep believing in not only miracles, but miracles happening to you.
+This is undoubtedly a story that, while it has so much heartache and disappointments, is still filled with so much hope for brighter tomorrows.
+My prayer is that as you read the words she has written from her heart, you will find the strength to keep persevering despite the obstacles and faith to keep believing in not only miracles but miracles happening to you.

 The doctors scheduled my D&C for two days later.
 Take my baby?
 “What if they were wrong about that little heart?
 What if God brought our baby back to life?”
 Shock, denial, and fear were the alternating emotions in those first few hours.

 That night was the darkest of my life.
 When we switched the lights off to go to sleep, anxiety crept up and threatened to swallow me whole.
-In my mind, I was transported back to the ultrasound room and I couldn’t stop my emotions from spiraling out of control.
+In my mind, I was transported back to the ultrasound room, and I couldn’t stop my emotions from spiraling out of control.
 I stumbled out of bed and down to the living room.
-Two hours later (long after sending my sweet husband back to bed), I was still sprawled out on my belly.
+Two hours later (long after sending my husband back to bed), I was still sprawled out on my belly.
 There were crumpled tissues and a mascara-stained pillow beside my red, swollen face.
 You know what I’m talking about.
 I was ugly crying: head pounding, breath blocking, puke-inducing sobs.
-(We have both ugly cried and that alone makes us sisters.)
+(We’ve both ugly cried, and that alone makes us sisters.)

 Through my bitter tears, I prayed.
 It was a messy prayer as I laid everything out before God.
 I didn’t hide my fear and anger.
 “God, what do I do?!
 Why would you allow this!?
 Please bring our baby back to life.”

-Thank you God for dying so we don’t have to shoulder the pain of this broken world by ourselves.
+Thank you, God, for dying so we don’t have to shoulder the pain of this broken world by ourselves.
 You know pain better than anyone else.
 You get it.
-Thank you for your peace that doesn’t make sense.
+Thank you for your peace, which doesn’t make sense.
 Your word says you draw near to the weary and brokenhearted–to me.
 If I can have only one thing through this, let it be more of your presence.

 Little did I know this would be a prayer I would return to time and time again over the three years that would follow.